 In this article we provide you with the list of the best FSCA regulated forex brokers.
-Financial Sector Conduct Authority (FSCA) is the main financial market regulatory agency on South Africa’s forex market formerly known as FSB.
+Financial Sector Conduct Authority (FSCA) is the main government regulation agency on South Africa’s forex market, formerly also known as FSB.

 What is Financial Sector Conduct Authority (formerly FSB)